Zi-YuanYang/CCNet/README.md

 ```

 #### Requirements

+If you have already tried our previous work [CO3Net](https://github.com/Zi-YuanYang/CO3Net), you can skip this step.

 Our codes were implemented by ```PyTorch 1.10``` and ```11.3``` CUDA version.
 If you wanna try our method, please first install necessary packages as follows:

 ```